MasWag/pandoc-satysfi-template/doc/README.md

 pandoc-satysfi-template
 =======================

-A pandoc custom writer and template for SATySFi.
-You can convert any files supported by pandoc to SATySFi or PDF.
-You can generate the SATySFi and PDF versions of this README by `make` in the root directory.
+A pandoc custom writer and template for [\\SATySFi;](https://github.com/gfngfn/SATySFi).
+You can convert any files supported by pandoc to \\SATySFi; or PDF.
+You can generate the \\SATySFi; and PDF versions of this README by `make` in the root directory.

 Remark
 ======